man-group/dtale/README.md

 docker run -h `hostname` -p 40000:40000
 ```

-* `-h`, this will allow the hostname (and not the PID of the docker container) to be available when building D-Tale URLs
+* `-h` this will allow the hostname (and not the PID of the docker container) to be available when building D-Tale URLs
-* `-p`, access to port 40000 which is the default port for running D-Tale
+* `-p` access to port 40000 which is the default port for running D-Tale

 **On Windows**: